 Historically, changes in climate have made and broken civilizations.
 Many of the above threats are consequences of climate change.
 That the role that climate and the environment played in the rise and fall of civilizations is, in general, not common knowledge, is indicative of how much we need to learn to rationally address the current economic crises.
 We are at a time of problems which cannot be solved with the thinking that created the problems.
 It is time to "Think Different."

-The catastrophic change that threatens the civilization based on global capitalism is the "methane time bomb."
-The current thawing of the methane hydrates in the Arctic suggest is its detonation is underway.
-This threat is nothing less than extinction of what passes for civil society, and the population it sustains (albeit unsustainably)..
+The catastrophic change that threatens the civilization based on global capitalism is the "methane time bomb" amd Arctic carbon.
+The current rate of warming and thawing of its permafrost and methane hydrates suggest a ipping point has been passed.
+This is a threat that is nothing less than extinction of what passes for civil society, and the population it sustains (albeit unsustainably).
 Therefore, this is a shared threat and one that, if not solved in any attempt to solve the economic crises, makes that work little more than a straightening of deck chairs on the Titanic.

 Ever increasing anthropomorphic greenhouse gas production has been the hallmark of what is now a global iteration of capitalism.
-The Federal Reserve Note is its currency.
-As a fiat currency, denominated in debt, it has environmentally, socially, and, now, economically reached its limits of growth.
+The Federal Reserve Note is its currency,.
+This fiat currency, denominated in debt, has environmentally, socially, and, now, economically reached its limits of growth.
 The debt it is funded with systemically enslaves, exploits, and extracts in a dynamic that approximates that of a cancer.
-It kills its host organism.
+Cancer, as out of control growth, kills its host organism.

 If we are to defend the right to life, liberty, and the pursuit of happiness and uphold the purpose for which we have a Constitution, as stated in its preamble, it is time to be responsible, engage in the chemotherapy of economic collapse, and be proactive in the coining of a new, dispersed wealth of carbon credits.
 Given the thawing of the clathrates, such "coin" is not imaginary, like the non-governmental "coin," the Federal Reserve Note.